 #3 – Blood Sugar Balance

 As mentioned above, baobab is rich in soluble fiber that slows down how quickly we digest sugars and fats.
-This helps our bodies manage blood sugar better while avoiding energy spikes and crashes.
+Incorporating soluble fiber into our meals can support blood sugar balance while avoiding energy spikes and crashes.

 In a study done at Oxford Brooks University, volunteers ate white bread with baobab extract baked in OR drank a glass of water with baobab mixed in alongside their slice of white bread.
-The study found that the extract reduced glycemic response (blood sugar) and starch digestion.
+The study found that both approaches reduced glycemic response (blood sugar) and starch digestion.

 If you’ve ever seen a rusty can, you know what oxidative stress looks like on metal.
 Though it’s harder to “see” on a cellular level, excessive amounts of free radicals – which our bodies produce as byproducts of metabolism, stress, and exposure to toxins – lead to accelerated aging and several disease processes.